 Research and Writing

-My first book project, The Disinherited: A 20th Century American Literary History, offers the first literary history of the figure of “the disinherited” within post-1865 American fiction.
+My first book project, The Disinherited: A 20th Century American Literary History, offers the first cultural history of the figure of “the disinherited” within post-1865 American fiction.
 Bringing together an eclectic archive that includes literary texts, political manifestos, political propaganda, economic doctrine, and legal documents, The Disinherited interrogates how, when, and why this figure has spoken to the descendants of the enslaved, the colonized, and the proletarianized.
-A literary history of a powerful idea, The Disinherited does not offer a singular account of dispossession, disenfranchisement, or loss.
-Instead, it centers American literature’s undesirables—its banished, its bastardized, and its “black sheep”— to open an aperture onto the violently contested history and afterlives of race, property, slavery, reproduction, kinship, rights, and reparations in the Americas.
+A literary history of a powerful idea, The Disinherited does not offer a singular account of dispossession.
+Instead, it centers American literature’s undesirables—or what Jesse Jackson at the height of the Civil Rights Movement called "the desperate, the damned, the disinherited, the disrespected, and the despised"— to open an aperture onto the violently contested history and afterlives of race, property, slavery, reproduction, kinship, rights, and reparations in the Americas.

-Alongside teaching courses in multi-ethnic American and British literature, gender and sexuality studies, and composition, I have also taught courses in feminist theory and queer literature at Taconic Correctional Facility with Columbia’s Center for Justice in Education.
-My second book project stems directly from this teaching experience.
-Provisionally titled The Classroom and the Cell: Prison, Education and the University, this project aims to expose the connections between educational theory and liberal penology by excavating the untold history of education programs in prisons in North America.
-What history of prisons and higher education emerges once we examine who is encouraged to teach in prison at different historical moments?
+Alongside teaching courses in American and British literature, gender and sexuality studies, rhetoric and composition, I have also taught courses in feminist theory and queer literature at Taconic Correctional Facility with Columbia’s Center for Justice in Education.
+My second book project, provisionally titled The Classroom and the Cell: Prison, Education and the University, stems from this teaching experience and it is motivated by one key question.
+What history of prisons and higher education emerges once we examine who is encouraged to teach in prison at different moments?
+Through addressing this question The Classroom and the Cell aims to excavate the material and ideological links between educational theory and liberal penology across the long twentieth century.

 At present I am working on two articles related to this second project.
-The first,“The Classroom, the Cell, and the Laboratory: Prison Education as Experiment?,” will expose and assess the impact of behavior science, behavior modification technqiues, and theories of human capital on the development of prison education programs in the early 1970s.
-The second, currently titled "Sentimental Rubbish," interrogates the construction and representation of maternal attachment and mother-child bonding in accounts of America’s first prison nursey.
+The first,“The Classroom, the Cell, and the Laboratory: Prison Education as Experiment?,” exposes and assesses the impact of behavior science, behavior modification techniques, and theories of human capital on the development of prison education programs in the early 1970s.
+The second, currently titled "Sentimental Rubbish," interrogates the construction and representation of maternal attachment and mother-child bonding in accounts of America’s first prison nursery.